 The provisions of the HAR are applicable to the bidding zone borders in the EU, unless otherwise decided by the relevant National Regulatory Authorities (NRAs) in accordance with Article 30 of the FCA Regulation.

-HAR documentation is currently incorporated into Annex I of the Decision of the Agency for the Cooperation of Energy Operators (ACER) No 14/2019 of 29 October 2019 on the TSOs proposal for HAR amendment (modifying the earlier ACER's Decision No 03/2017 of 2 October 2017 on the electricity transmission system operators’ proposal for harmonised allocation rules for long-term transmission rights.
+HAR documentation is currently incorporated into Annex I of the Decision of the Agency for the Cooperation of Energy Operators (ACER) No 15/2021 of 29 November 2021 on the TSOs’ proposal for amendment of the harmonised allocation rules for long-term transmission rights.